ArctosDB/documentation-wiki/_documentation/address.markdown

 `Address .
 Address_Remark VARCHAR2(4000) null`

-Any necessary explanation of the address.
+Address Remark should be used for any necessary explanation of the address.
 Examples might
 include:

 -   Sabbatical address during academic year 04/05.